MicrosoftDocs/defender-docs/defender-endpoint/demonstration-behavior-monitoring.md

   sudo mdatp config behavior-monitoring --value enabled
   ```

-The result should show "Configuration property updated."
+The result should show 'Configuration property updated.'

 _or_

-              _If managed via “Settings Preferences” (aka Managed Preferences and policy):_
+              _If managed via “Settings Preferences” (also known as Managed Preferences and policy):_